jamietre/CsQuery/source/CsQuery.Mvc/README-ScriptManager.md

 #### Options

 You can pass options as a third keyword on a `using` directive, or as keyword after a `using-options` directive.
 The latter case makes this option apply to the file itself.
 For example:

 /* using jquery nocombine */

 Will include the script `jquery.js` but will not bundle it, instead, it will add a direct script reference.

+#### Script tag options

+`data-moveto="head|selector"`	Will relocate a script as the last child of the first element matching the selector (head, of course, is also just a selector)

+(not implemented)

+You can invoke bundling on script tags by adding a `data-bundle` tag, or optionally `data-bundle="bundle-name"`.